JNRowe/bleeter/README.rst

 ------------

-``bleeter``'s mandatory dependencies outside of the Python_ standard library are the configobj_, notify-python_, pygtk_, pygobject_ and tweepy_ packages.
-If
+``bleeter``'s mandatory dependencies outside of the Python_ standard library are the configobj_, notify-python_, pygobject_ and tweepy_ packages.
+If you're
-you're still using Python 2.5 you'll also need the simplejson_ library.
+still using Python 2.5 you'll also need the simplejson_ library.

+If you wish to use the systray_ icon you'll also need pygtk_, if you do not wish to use the systray_ icon you'll need PIL_ for processing the user icons.

 ``bleeter`` should run with Python 2.5 or any newer release from the 2.x branch.
 No effort has been put in to making it work with Python 3, as a few of the